ctu-mrs/mrs_docker-lazy/README.md

 > 🐞 **Note:** Lazydocker can be buggy in "stack" mode (if you run it in the same directory as the Docker Compose file).
 Change directory if it misbehaves.
 > ⚙️ You can run custom commands within Lazydocker (check the config in the `lazydocker/` folder).
 For more check [LazyDocker Docs](https://github.com/jesseduffield/lazydocker)
+> 📡 To not rely on internet you can pull the images from a local registry.
+For example, run registry.sh, it will create your registry with the alpine image.
+Then for instance in your shared_data_gnss specify in the Dockerfile: FROM localhost:5000/alpine
+> 👜 To save rosbags, first use the custom command added in the lazydocker config.yml (this allow to properly stop the rosbag container, avoiding the .active.
+If you want to keep the rosbags change the script down.sh in such a way it does not delete volumes.

 ### 5. Example of Workflow with two roboflies
 [![Watch on YouTube](https://youtu.be/Z_iTzb2265M)](https://youtu.be/Z_iTzb2265M)